 A charming village with heritage buildings, artisan workshops and a celebrated folk festival, Cobargo is in the verdant countryside of the Sapphire Coast.
 You’ll be delighted with the wonderful things to do and see, from browsing in gift shops and markets to watching artisans and acclaimed musicians.

 The main streetscape is enchanting, with colonial and early 20th century buildings.
-Enjoy an eclectic mix of shops, cafes and galleries, such as the Lazy Lizard and the Holey Glass.
+Enjoy an eclectic mix of shops, cafes and galleries, such as theand the .
 Discover fine woodcraft, pottery and other crafts at the Cobargo Creators Centre and browse the Cobargo Markets on Saturday.

-You’ll be delighted with a self-guided Cobargo Historic Village Walk.
-There are signposts throughout the village.
+The self-guided Cobargo Historic Village Walk is an informative experience, with signposts throughout the village.
 The rich farmlands around Cobargo grow a variety of produce, including lamb and hazelnuts on Goat Hill Farm.
 You can buy fresh produce on the Cobargo Open Garden Farm Tour.

 Close to beautiful beaches and waterways, Cobargo is under 30 minutes’ drive from Bermagui to the southeast and Narooma to the northeast.
 Spectacular national parks surround Cobargo.
 Wadbilliga National Park is a rugged wilderness perfect for bushwalking, camping and mountain biking.